-TRAIN: If you arrive at Pisa airport you can catch the PisaMover shuttle bus to the main Pisa train station.
+If you arrive at Pisa airport you can catch the PisaMover shuttle bus to the main Pisa train station.
 It leaves every 10 minutes from the airport and the trip takes 8 minutes.
 Trains leave approximately two times per hour from the Centrale station to Siena.
 You will have to change in Empoli and the whole trip lasts about 1 hour and 50 minutes.

 Cost: € 11.30 - check time tables at the link above

-From Rome to Siena
+Getting from Rome to Siena